 What do you think?
 Which settee would you choose and what would you do with it?
 I’d love to know.

-If you’re a design blogger and you’d like to be part of an upcoming Designer Challenge, please let me know.
+If you’re a design blogger and you’d like to be part of an upcoming Designer Challenge, please contact me.